MohaMehrzad/vcoin-0.1.0/tests/Token.md

 - **Initial Funding**: 10% of total token supply
 - **Ongoing Funding Sources**:
-  - 40% of transfer fees (automatically routed)
+  - 0% of transfer fees (no automatic allocation)
   - 2% of autonomous minting (each mint operation)
   - Direct deposits from holders (voluntary)
 - **Burn Trigger Conditions**: